Mahsaaltafi/time-series-stats-toolkit/README.md

 ## Citation
 These codes were originally developed for:
 Chen, Altafi et al. (2024). *The dynamic state of a prefrontal-hypothalamic-midbrain circuit commands behavioural transitions.*

-If you use this code in academic work, please cite:
-Chen, Altafi et al. (2024). *The dynamic state of a prefrontal-hypothalamic-midbrain circuit commands behavioural transitions.*